 - LIBGL_DRIVERS_PATH - colon-separated list of paths to search for DRI drivers

-- LIBGL_ALWAYS_INDIRECT - forces an indirect rendering context/connection.
+- LIBGL_ALWAYS_INDIRECT - if set to `true`, forces an indirect rendering context/connection.

-- LIBGL_ALWAYS_SOFTWARE - if set, always use software rendering
+- LIBGL_ALWAYS_SOFTWARE - if set to `true`, always use software rendering

-- LIBGL_NO_DRAWARRAYS - if set do not use DrawArrays GLX protocol (for debugging)
+- LIBGL_NO_DRAWARRAYS - if set to `true`, do not use DrawArrays GLX protocol (for debugging)

 - LIBGL_SHOW_FPS - print framerate to stdout based on the number of glXSwapBuffers calls per second.